Our Carbon Footprint Methodology

 - Emissions from asset sites – these are vacant buildings that we own but have not yet developed into stores and therefore have minimal emissions.

 In line with our operational control approach, emissions from the following businesses and sources are not included in our footprint:

 - Tesco Mobile services -these are delivered using O2’s mobile network infrastructure and these emissions are reported within O2’s carbon footprint.

 - Tesco Direct home delivery – these are carried out by separate companies where Tesco does not have control over the delivery operations.

 Baseline and restatements

-We use 2006/7 as the base year for our carbon footprint as that is when we first launched our climate change strategy.
+We use 2015/16 as the base year for our carbon footprint as that is the reference we used to set our science-based targets.
 In order to accurately track our progress on carbon reduction, we recalculate our base year and the prior year emissions for relevant significant changes, such as updates to emission factors.
 More information on our base year recalculation policy can be found at www.tescoplc.com/carbonfigures.